 Cognitive empathy

-“That’s when you see the perspective of somebody else,” Rob explained on “Reel Talk: The Customer Insights Show.”
+“That’s when you see the perspective of somebody else,” Rob explained on the market research podcast “Reel Talk: The Customer Insights Show.”

 To show cognitive empathy, you have to figure out the other person.
-They are different from you, have different preferences and different needs.
+They are different from you and have different preferences and different needs.

 Rand Fishkin, CEO of SparkToro said on “Reel Talk” that we “do have to recognize and have empathy for the fact that different people are different.”

-All of us one way or another wear the hat of customers at some point.
+All of us, in one way or another, wear customers’ hats at some point.
 We talk with companies that offer the products we want.
 At times, we have to call when there’s a problem.
-Other times, we are so happy with our customer experience.
+Other times, we are so happy with our customer experience and the company’s responsiveness.

-With that in mind, we should be able to relate to customer experiences, but sometimes we don’t when we are at work and when we are on the other side of the relationship.
+With that in mind, we should be able to relate to customer experiences, but sometimes we don’t when we are at work and are on the other side of the relationship.

-Rob explained that we are all born with empathy, but that it’s like a muscle.
+Rob explained that we are all born with empathy – that it’s like a muscle.

 “It has to be trained,” he said.
-“And if you don’t train to make the muscle strong, what happens?
+“And if you don’t train the muscle, what happens?
 The muscle is flabby.
 It’s flat.”

-Rob said that part of the reason people are lacking empathy is that they haven’t practiced it.
+Rob said that part of the reason people lack of empathy is that they haven’t practiced it.
 For example, children are scheduled so much with activities and have been since perhaps the 1990s that they aren’t doing the activities that build that muscle.

 “It was taken away that downtime that kids had to just be bored,” Rob said.
-“When you are bored you naturally do more activities that are like role play.
+“When you are bored you naturally do more activities – like role play.
 Whether you are playing with dolls or action figures or going into the backyard and playing cops and robbers.”

-Those are empathy-building opportunities because kids are playing like they are actually in those characters’ shoes.
+Those are empathy-building opportunities because kids play like they are actually in those characters’ shoes.

 “When you take away opportunities for people, for kids to do that, their muscles aren’t going to be as strong,” he said, adding that technology is also distracting from empathy-building tasks.
 Empathy specifically started declining in 2001, according to studies, he said.